Jvheaney/ru-social/README.md

 Second off, a lot of the code I wrote for the frontends was hastily thrown together (see a pattern?).
 A lot of performance improvements can be made by just reducing the reptition of code, but when you're on a clock it just has to get done.
 And it did.
 Many, many times.

+Third, you can always improve your architecture later.
+Just keep improving it as you need to, the tech debt can be surprisingly easy to get rid of in many cases if you're willing to work at it.
+Adding major architecture changes can really speed up the platform.

 Finally, and this has probably been alluded too throughout this document; Sometimes you just have to ship it.
 Just get it out there.
 Refactor it later, if it matters, but just get it out there.
 The lessons I learned just by getting my code out there and into the hands of thousands of users is absolutely invaluable, and has helped me write code for other projects used by hundreds of thousands, sometimes even millions.
 Just get your code out there.

 <i>Fuck it, ship it.</i>